jk-20/php-register-login/README.md

 # php-register-login
-user can register and secured encrypted password
+1.user can register and secured encrypted password